 For the Huemul Circuit, there are 2 zipline crossings (Tyrolean Traverses) that require climbing harnesses, carabiners, and rope, I’ll get into the specifics of this in my report.
 All the equipment can be rented from the outdoor shops in El Chaltén, though it isn’t cheap.
 We ended up renting 2 pairs of hiking sticks for the Huemul Circuit, which in retrospect, we should have bought cheap ones to bring.

 Navigation on the Huemul can be pretty challenging, especially in day 2 and 3.
 I recommend having a gps with an approximate track loaded (either from wikiloc or feel free to email me for mine) so you have a general idea of navigation.
 I say general idea because conditions may dictate your exact route.
 The Openstreetmap gps had the trail labeled, but some other sources will only have the trail up to Laguna Toro.
-At a minimum, you should have the Chaltén trekking map found at the outfitters in town for reference.
+At a minimum, you should have the Chaltén trekking map found at the outfitters in town for reference and backcountry skills.

 Lastly, I highly recommend bringing a mice proof food bag as they are aggressive and will chew through your backpack or tent.
 If not, hanging the bag ended up working for us.
 This should be easy since you have to carry rope and carabiners anyways.